KHolland686/Holiday-Meal-Planner-App-Java/README.md

 4. Run the app.
 It will ask you to enter your database credentials during execution.

 ## Project Structure
-- `src/`: Contains the source code for the holiday meal planner app.
 - `RUN ME FIRST.sql`: SQL file for initializing the database.
 - `RUN ME SECOND.sql`: SQL file containing stored procedures.
 - **src**: Contains the source code for the Holiday Meal Planner application.
   - `HolidayMealPlanner.java`: Presentation layer for the app.
 Run this
   - `MenuManager.java`: Business Logic Layer (BLL) responsible for managing the menu.